The optimality of word lengths. Theoretical foundations and an empirical study

-A direct translation of Chinese/Japanese characters into a Latin alphabet plus some additional diacritics hence results in a reduction the optimality of these languages in written form.
-Here our emphasis in the comparison is on reading written characters (in case of writing characters, the comparison would be fair if one was able to type a single character by touching just one key).
-This suggests that the pathways Western and Eastern writing systems took are not arbitrary, but (to some extent) guided by coding efficiency at the level of immediate constituents of words.
+A direct translation of Chinese/Japanese characters into a Latin alphabet plus some additional diacritics results in a reduction of the optimality of these languages in written form.

+Of course, we should not forget that our optimality scores ultimately reflect the link between frequency and length of words.
+In some writing systems this link is stronger, in others it is weaker.
+How exactly this relates to learning how to read and write in these systems is a separate matter.
+For example, in the case of writing characters, bear in mind that Chinese and Japanese speakers cannot, in general, type a single Hanzi or Kanji character by touching just one key.
+For that reason, in the context of writing, the comparison would be fair if they were always able to type a single character by touching just one key.
+All these considerations together, suggest that the pathways Western and Eastern writing systems took are not arbitrary, but (to some extent) guided by coding efficiency at the level of immediate constituents of words.